How long to grill burgers – What temperature to Grill burgers on a propane or charcoal grill – burger grill time chart

 One Last Word.

 Always use a meat thermometer or probe to check the internal meat temperature before serving your burgers.
-Guessing when your food is done can be dangerous but also robs the meat of its potential flavors.
+Guessing when your food is done can be dangerous but also impacts flavor.

-Our advice is always to use a temperature gauge and follow USDA meat temperature recommendations.
+Our advice is always to use a temperature probe and follow USDA meat temperature recommendations.

 Enjoy Life, Get Grilling!